Broughton Castle

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

 Tickets can be purchased at the Gatehouse upon arrival.
-Members of Historic Houses can enter for free with a valid membership card.
+Members of Historic Houses can enter for free by showing their membership cards.

 Special Events